 Neil Carpathios is the author of five full-length poetry collections and several chapbooks.
 His most recent works are Confessions of a Captured Angel (Terrapin Books), Far Out Factoids (FutureCycle Press), and The Function of Sadness (winner of the Slipstream Press Chapbook Prize).
 He also edited the anthology Every River on Earth: Writing from Appalachian Ohio (Ohio University Press).
 He teaches English and Creative Writing at Shawnee State University in Portsmouth, Ohio.

-Be sure to check out Neil’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Neil’s poetry in Issue Three of Orson’s Review.